 - ‘Live’ online tutorials and skills workshops to supplement the onsite small group work.

-At your Induction Day on 16 December 2020, iPads will be distributed and initial online lectures released.
+At your Induction Day, which is provisionally scheduled for 15 December 2021, iPads will be distributed and initial online lectures released.

 Advantages of PPC Hybrid option